Wellbeing Days Explained: How to Boost Employee Wellness and Prevent Burnout

 How to implement wellbeing leave in your workplace

-Wellbeing days are an excellent way to boost both employee welfare and productivity.
-Still, employers must be careful when they establish this concept.
+Wellness days are an excellent way to boost both employee welfare and productivity.
+Still, employers must be careful when they establish this concept

 Companies should allow the correct number of wellbeing days to positively impact their employees' wellbeing without affecting productivity.
 It's important to note that there's no one-size-fits-all approach to offering wellbeing days.